panzerdp/dmitripavlutin.com/content/posts/102-learn-javacript/index.md

 You can also attend to learn JavaScript at [freeCodeCamp](https://www.freecodecamp.org/learn).
 Choose the course `JavaScript Algorithms and Data Structures Certification`.

 First, it's completely free.
-Second, you can achieve great results by learning JavaScript from there because it presents lessons, as well as exercises to solidify what you've learnt.
+Second, you can achieve great results by learning JavaScript from there because it presents lessons, as well as exercises to solidify what you've learned.

 ## 3. Done is better than perfect

 Whatever option you've chosen to learn JavaScript &mdash; from a book, video course, or freeCodeCamp &mdash; complete it from *the start until the end*.

-It is vital to have full fundamental knowledge of JavaScript.
+It is vital to have a full fundamental knowledge of JavaScript.
 Having knowledge gaps is always going to slow you down and put into trouble.
 Half-knowledge is no knowledge.

 I know that sometimes, especially around the middle of the book or course, things can become *boring*.
 Or you can think that the explained feature *isn't needed*.
 Or you might want to *skip because it's complicated*.

 Resists the urge to abandon at the middle, and motivate yourself to complete until the end.
-It's OK if you dont' undestand everything, it's OK if you still have questions: *done is better than perfect*.
+It's OK if you don't' understand everything, it's OK if you still have questions: *done is better than perfect*.

-## 4. Don't cherry pick
+## 4. Don't cherry-pick

 Long time I was working as a developer without having a solid understanding of JavaScript.
 I was cherry-picking information from random posts, Stackoverflow.

 Being tired of troubles because of knowledge gaps, I started reading "JavaScript: The Definitive Guide" in detail.
 After understanding the features of JavaScript I had been so long having troubles, I was constantly telling myself: *why didn't I took this book much earlier and avoided all the troubles?*

 Don't make my mistake.
-Don't cherry pick information about JavaScript fundamentals (keywords, syntax, expressions, variables, functions, closure, prototype, classes, objects).
+Don't cherry-pick information about JavaScript fundamentals (keywords, syntax, expressions, variables, functions, closure, prototype, classes, objects).

 Follow a JavaScript fundamentals book or course, and complete it from the start until the end.

 ## 5. Pure JavaScript

-A specific of Frontend development, where JavaScript is involved, is the abunandance of UI libraries and frameworks like [React](https://reactjs.org/), [Vue](https://vuejs.org/), [Angular](https://angular.io/), and many more.
+A specific of Frontend development, where JavaScript is involved, is the abundance of UI libraries and frameworks like [React](https://reactjs.org/), [Vue](https://vuejs.org/), [Angular](https://angular.io/), and many more.

 A lot of beginner developers make the mistake of skipping JavaScript fundamentals, in the hope that a good UI library, like React, is going to compensate that.